Multiple kernel learning for integrative consensus clustering of 'omic datasets: Introduction

-An alternative class of approaches for integrating multiple 'omic datasets is provided by those based on {\em kernel methods} \citep[see, among others,][for 'omics dataset applications]{Lanckriet2004,Lewis2006}.
+An alternative class of approaches for integrating multiple 'omic datasets is provided by those based on {\em kernel methods} \citep[see, among others,][for 'omic dataset applications]{Lanckriet2004,Lewis2006}.
 In these, a kernel function (which defines similarities between different units of observation) is associated with each dataset.
 These may be straightforwardly combined in order to define an overall similarity between different units of observation, which incorporates similarity information from each dataset.
 Determining an optimal (weighted) combination of kernels is known as {\em multiple kernel learning} (MKL); see, for example, \citet{Lanckriet2004b,Bach2004,Yu2010,Gonen2011,Wang2017,Strauss2019}.
 A challenge associated with these approaches is how best to define the kernel function(s), for which there may be many choices.

 Here we combine ideas from COCA and MKL in order to propose a new Kernel Learning Integrative Clustering (KLIC) method that addresses the limitations of COCA (Section \ref{sec:kernelmethods-kic}).
 Key to our approach is the result that the {\em consensus matrix} returned by consensus clustering is a valid kernel matrix (Section \ref{sec:indentifying-co-clustering-matrices-as-kernels}).
-This insight allows us to make use of the full range of multiple kernel learning approaches in order to combine consensus matrices derived from different omics datasets.

-Throughout, we are motivated by tumour subtyping applications.
-We perform extensive simulation studies to illustrate our proposed approach and compare it to COCA.
+This insight allows us to make use of the full range of multiple kernel learning approaches in order to combine consensus matrices derived from different 'omic datasets.
+We perform simulation studies to illustrate our proposed approach and compare it to COCA.
+Finally, we show how KLIC and COCA compare in two practical applications: multiplatform tumour subtyping, where the goal is to stratify patients, and transcriptional module discovery, where genes are the statistical observations that we want to cluster.